-To withdraw a grant sum, you must log in to the Online Services for Grantees with your Finnish online banking IDs.
-In the service you can make a payment proposal.
+To withdraw a grant sum, you must log in to the Online Service for Grantees with your Finnish online banking IDs.
+Use the service to make a payment proposal.
 When the proposal has been accepted, you will receive the exact dates of payment to your email.
-The date of payment denotes a day on which payments are sent from the Cultural Foundation to the bank to be processed.
+The date of payment denotes a day on which payments from the Cultural Foundation are submitted to the bank to be processed.

 Should I notify someone that I am going to start using the grant according to my plan in December?

 Submitting a payment request in November will suffice.

 I logged in to the Online Service for Grantees with my personal Finnish online banking IDs to make a payment request.
 I was notified that there is no grant in the system under my personal identity number.
 What should I do?

 Notify the Finnish Cultural Foundation of your personal identity number (tel. +358 (0)9 612 810).